 When something goes wrong during the birthing process, like a birth injury, it can quickly turn from one of the happiest to one of the scariest days of someone’s life.
 Doctors and other medical professionals involved in childbirth typically do everything they can to prevent any issues that can lead to a birth injury.
-However, there are cases where a medical professional’s negligence leads to innocent children being harmed.
+However, there are cases where a medical professional’s negligence leads to harm to an innocent child.

-One of the injuries we often see appearing in birth injury lawsuits is birth asphyxia.
-Another name for this condition is Hypoxic Ischemic Encephalopathy, or H.I.E.
+One of the injuries we often see appearing in birth injury lawsuits is birth asphyxia, otherwise known as perinatal asphyxia.
+Another name for this condition is Hypoxic Ischemic Encephalopathy, or H.I.E..
+Birth asphyxia occurs when the baby’s brain does not receive enough oxygen and blood flow, which can lead to weak breathing, low heart rate, and seizures.
+Learn what legal actions you can take if your baby suffers from birth Asphyxia.

-The main cause of brain damage, while a baby is in utero, is birth asphyxia.
-Unfortunately, many asphyxiated babies have suffered this condition due to improper or negligent medical care.
+Brain asphyxia is the main cause of brain damage to a baby while in utero.
+Unfortunately, many asphyxiated babies have suffered this birth trauma due to improper or negligent medical care from doctors and other medical professionals.

-Birth asphyxia during pregnancy may be recognized either during delivery or just before by monitoring the baby’s vital signs of the baby.
-In these cases, an emergency c-section is often performed.
-In other cases the condition may not be recognized, leading to the baby being born in distress.
+Birth asphyxia during pregnancy may be recognized either during delivery or just before by monitoring the baby’s vital signs.
+In these cases, an emergency cesarean section (c-section) is often performed.
+In other cases, the condition may not be recognized, leading to the baby being born in distress.

 What Causes Birth Asphyxia?

-Asphyxia may occur due to several causes, some of which result from negligent or improper medical care.
-Low levels of oxygen in the mother’s bloodstream could lead to asphyxia of the infant, for instance.
-Lowered respiration after anesthesia, such as an epidural, can also lead to a depleted oxygen supply to the baby, as can sudden drops in blood pressure prior to or during the birth.
+Asphyxia may occur due to several causes, some resulting from medical malpractice.
+Low oxygen levels in the mother’s bloodstream could lead to asphyxia of the infant, for instance.
+Lowered respiration after anesthesia, such as an epidural, can also lead to a depleted oxygen supply to the baby.
+It may also result from blood pressure drops in the baby before or during birth.
+If a doctor does not notice these issues and fails to remedy them, they can risk asphyxiating the baby.

 Other common causes of birth asphyxia include:

-- Umbilical cord asphyxia or problems with the umbilical cord (prolapsed or pinched umbilical cord during delivery, cord wrapping around the baby’s neck)
+- Umbilical cord asphyxia or problems with the umbilical cord (prolapsed or pinched umbilical cord during delivery or cord wrapping around the baby’s neck)

-- Hypoxemia (too little oxygen in the mother’s blood)
+- Hypoxemia, or too little oxygen in the mother’s blood

 - Strenuous, lengthy, or otherwise difficult birth